RaykHoefemann/borg-server/README.md

 ---

+## 🔐 Security Model

+borg-server is designed with a strict security-first approach.
+The system assumes that clients may be compromised and therefore enforces security on the server side.

+---

+### Access Control

+- SSH key-based authentication only
+- Password authentication is disabled
+- Root login via SSH is disabled
+- Each client uses a dedicated system user

+---

+### Network Exposure

+- No web interface
+- No HTTP API
+- SSH is the only entry point
+- Designed for deployment behind VPNs (e.g. WireGuard) when exposed outside trusted networks

+---

+### Isolation Model

+- Each machine is assigned a separate user context
+- Backup repositories are logically separated per client
+- Cross-client access is not permitted

+---

+### Immutable Storage (Append-Only Enforcement)

+borg-server enforces **append-only mode server-side for all repositories**.

+This behavior cannot be disabled or bypassed by clients.

+Even in case of a compromised client, it is not possible to:

+- modify existing backup archives
+- delete historical backup data
+- disable append-only protection

+This ensures that all stored backups are treated as immutable once written.

+---

+### Threat Model

+The system is designed under the assumption that:

+- clients may be compromised
+- network connections may be partially untrusted
+- only the server is trusted to enforce integrity rules

+Therefore:

+- all integrity guarantees are enforced server-side
+- clients are considered untrusted input sources
+- backup history is treated as immutable storage

 ## 🛡️ Core Principles & Implementation Details

 borg-server is built around a strict and opinionated setup to maximize security and reliability: